JoinColony/colonyJS/docs/_Docs_AuthorityRoles.md

 ---
 title: Authority Roles
 section: Docs
-order: 3
+order: 2
 ---

-In the current implementation of the Colony Network, some events on-chain are not mediated by reputation scores as described in the whitepaper.
-Rather, certain actions within a colony that would ordinarily require some minimum reputation are assigned an "authority".
+In the current implementation of the colonyNetwork smart contracts, some events on-chain are not mediated by reputation scores as described in the [Whitepaper](https://colony.io/whitepaper.pdf).
+For now, certain actions within a colony that would ordinarily require some minimum reputation are assigned an "authority role".

-There are two "authority" roles: `FOUNDER` and `ADMIN`.
-This includes colony-wide actions such as minting new colony tokens as well as the creation and finalization of tasks.
-The roles of `FOUNDER` and `ADMIN` are able to call certain specific functions on the Colony Network, which are not permitted by addresses without an authority role defined.
+There are two "authority roles": `FOUNDER` and `ADMIN`.
+Each "authority role" can call certain colonyNetwork methods, which are not permitted by addresses without an "authority role" defined.
+This includes actions such as minting new colony tokens, setting and removing "authority roles", adding domains, creating tasks, and much more.

+*Note: The "authority roles" described here are distinct from "task roles" (`MANAGER`, `WORKER`, and `EVALUATOR`).
+You can learn more about "task roles" and their permissions in [Task Lifecycle](/colonyjs/docs-task-lifecycle).*

-Permissions for function using `ColonyClient`:
+## Permissions for `ColonyClient` methods

 |                                   | Founder       | Admin         |
 |-----------------------------------|---------------|---------------|